 From the Dashboard, you can view all your Readiness, Sleep, and Activity data using a simple interface—as well as get a quick glimpse into how your lowest resting heart rate, total sleep, and activity burn have been changing over time (visible in the highlighted black portion).
 You can promptly shift between days by clicking on individual dates at the bottom of this highlighted portion.

 In Trends, you can compare two of your unique Oura data points (e.g., temperature deviation or sleep efficiency) at once.
 After adding one or multiple charts into this section to display your Oura metrics and comparisons of interest, you can then download and export these data for more personalized analyses.
+When downloading the information from your Oura on the Web account, the totals will be presented in seconds, not hours or minutes.
 Exporting your data can be meaningful in the case you’d like to evaluate insights provided by Oura with a physician, health guidance counselor, trainer, therapist, etc.

 When to Use Oura on the Web

 In general, Oura on the Web is a great tool to take advantage of if you’re interested in looking into your long-term health patterns and exploring how two of your Oura data points compare to one another (e.g., asking yourself, are my average HRV and deep sleep time connected in any way?).
 Across Sleep, Readiness, and Activity, there are 31 total metrics available to be compared through Oura on the Web, leaving much room for curious and experimental thinking on your behalf.
 You could very well discover a relationship you hadn't previously expected if you spend enough time digging around here.